goodtube4u/goodtube/README.md

 <br><br>
 **6. That's it, you're good to go!
 Enjoy :)**
 <br><br>
 *This install process sounds more difficult than it is.
 If you're not technical you can do it!!
-Simply follow the steps as they're written and in a few minutes, you'll have it working <3*
+Simply follow the steps as they're written and in a few minutes you'll have it working <3*

 ## FAQs